 Keywords: causal reasoning; causal mechanisms; computational models; analytical models; associative learning; Bayesian inference

-There is perhaps no ability that is more central for learning about how the world works than causal reasoning or the capacity to make inferences about cause-and-effect relations.
-This is a key cognitive ability because it enables human learners to encode causal relations to inform prediction and inference (e.g., Leslie & Keeble, 1987; Oakes & Cohen, 1990), to intervene on those relations to generate new effects (e.g., Gopnik et al., 2001), and counterfactually to reason about causal events to determine what would have happened if alternative actions were chosen (e.g., Harris, German, & Mills, 1996; Sobel, 2004).
+Few capacities are more important than the ability to reason and make inferences about cause-and-effect relations.
+This is a key cognitive ability that enables human learners to encode causal relations to inform prediction and inference (e.g., Leslie & Keeble, 1987; Oakes & Cohen, 1990), to intervene on those relations to generate new effects (e.g., Gopnik et al., 2001), and counterfactually to reason about causal events to determine what would have happened if alternative actions were chosen (e.g., Harris, German, & Mills, 1996; Sobel, 2004).

 To date, most studies on causal reasoning in human children have used the blicket-detector design.
-In these studies, children are introduced to a machine called the "blicket detector" and told that it lights up and plays music when certain objects—namely, "blickets"—are placed on it but not when non-blickets are placed on it.
+In these studies, children are introduced to a machine called the "blicket detector" and told that the machine lights up and plays music when certain objects—namely, "blickets"—are placed on it.
 Children are then asked to determine which objects are blickets and to “make the machine go” by placing the blicket on the machine.

-(e.g., Benton, Rakison, & Sobel, 2021; Gopnik & Sobel, 2000; Gopnik et al., 2001; Kimura & Gopnik, 2019; Meltzoff, Waismeyer, & Gopnik, 2012; Sobel & Kirkham, 2006; Sobel & Munro, 2006; Walker & Gopnik, 2014), but the finding that has generated that the most controversy was that by Sobel, Tenenbaum, and Gopnik (2004).
+Research with this paradigm has yielded a number of important insights about causal reasoning in human children such as the fact that causal reasoning generally emerges by 19 months of age (e.g., Benton, Rakison, & Sobel, 2021; Gopnik & Sobel, 2000; Gopnik et al., 2001; Kimura & Gopnik, 2019; Meltzoff, Waismeyer, & Gopnik, 2012; Sobel & Kirkham, 2006; Sobel & Munro, 2006; Walker & Gopnik, 2014), but the finding that has generated that the most discussion was that by Sobel, Tenenbaum, and Gopnik (2004).
 They showed that by 4 years of age children can engage in two forms of causal reasoning called “backwards-blocking” (henceforth, BB) reasoning and “indirect screening-off” (henceforth, ISO) reasoning.
 BB reasoning is the process by which learners discount or “block” causal cues that are revealed to be redundant in producing some effect.
-ISO reasoning is the process by which learners discount or “screen off” a causal cue whose causal status is known unambiguously.
+ISO reasoning is the process by which learners discount or “screen off” a causal cue that is shown not to produce some effect and whose causal status is known unambiguously.

-In their study, children were first shown that two novel objects, objects A and B, together caused the detector to activate when both objects were placed on the machine.
+In their study, children were first shown that two novel objects, A and B, together caused the detector to activate when they were placed on the machine.
 Children were then shown that object A alone either failed to activate the detector (i.e., AB+ A-; ISO condition) or activated the detector when placed on it (i.e., AB+, A+; BB condition).
 Children in both conditions were then asked which of the two objects were blickets and to make the machine go by placing the blicket on the detector.
 Sobel et al. (2004) found that the 4-year-olds responded by placing object B on the machine in the ISO condition; these same children responded by placing object A on the machine in the BB condition.
-Subsequent research by Sobel and Munro (2009) found that 3-year-olds could also engage in BB and ISO reasoning if the machine .
+Subsequent research by Sobel and Munro (2009) found that 3-year-olds could also engage in BB and ISO reasoning if the machine possessed animate-like qualities.